jeremyScript/ds-algo/notes/recursion.md

 So what if we call `fibonacci(30)`?
 The answer is 832040.
 You guessed it, we add 1 to itelf, 832040 times.

 Not very efficient here, but very elegant code.
 Here you'd need to trade off having readable code versus a relatively poor performance profile.
 If your use case says you'll only need to call no more than with n = 10, yeah, this is probably okay.
-If you need to call it with n = 200, you need to rewrite it to something different.
+If you need to call it with n = 200, you need to rewrite it to something different. ***Memoization*** would come in useful in this case.

 An iterative solution: